2013 Cardinal Field Hockey…A Season to Remember

 The Regular Season…

-Prior to the fist Landmark Conference competition at the end of September, CUA boasted a 5-2 recorded with wins over No. 14 Rowan and No. 3 Salisbury and four shutout victories.
+Prior to the first Landmark Conference competition at the end of September, CUA boasted a 5-2 recorded with wins over No. 14 Rowan and No. 3 Salisbury and four shutout victories.

 The Cardinals suffered a minor setback in the season with a three-game losing streak beginning with a 1-0 loss to No. 8 Mary Washington in Cardinal Stadium.
 The first Landmark Conference defeat of the season came from Drew, who defeated CUA 2-1 in overtime.
 No. 10 Christopher Newport conquered CUA 3-2 despite Catholic's 2-1 lead at the half.